urbnindicators

 It’s as simple as the call below.
 Note that you can provide a vector of years and/or states if you want data over different time periods or geographies.

-Note that selecting more geographic units–either by selecting a
+Note that selecting more tables or more geographic units–either by

-states, or selecting more years–can significantly increase the query
+selecting more states, or selecting more years–can significantly

 geography = "county",